 Q: How do I keep clean on the Track?

 A: It is possible to trek the Kokoda Track all year round.
-The best period to trek is during the cooler, dryer, mid year months from May to October.
-The trekking season commences in April for the Anzac Day treks and continues though to mid November.
+The best period to trek is during the cooler, dryer, mid-year months from May to October.
+The trekking season commences in late April for the Anzac Day treks and continues through to mid-November.
 Outside this period the chance of rain increases dramatically, temperatures and humidity are high and trail conditions can be rough and very muddy.
 As well, creeks and river crossings can become increasingly challenging.
 Anzac Day treks usually encounter significant rain falls with subsequent muddy trails.
 However, because of the significance of Anzac Day to all Australians many trekkers are prepared to accept these conditions as an added challenge.
 We do not recommend that you trek outside the trekking season.

-A: Trekking the Kokoda Track is tough and physically and mentally challenging.
-The fitter you are the more you will enjoy the Kokoda Track.
+A: Trekking the Kokoda Track is tough.
+It is physically and mentally challenging.
+The fitter you are, the more you will enjoy the Kokoda Track.
 Your personal training program starts as soon as you book your trek and you need to make fitness preparation part of your lifestyle.

 Q: How fit do I need to be to trek the Kokoda Track?